Rick Reynolds, LCSW

 The Complimenter:

-This person notices, with impeccable awareness, new clothes, talents, or any changes in jewelry or hair style.
-The Complimenter is extremely observant and seeks to affirm though conversational applause.
-They also seek to utilize empathetic validation—showing care and concern for what others have or are currently enduring—in order to show themselves to be a safe place for validation and safety.
+This person is like John in my opening example.
+He or she notices, with impeccable awareness, new clothes, talents, or any changes in jewelry or hair style.
+The Complimenter is extremely observant and seeks to affirm through conversational applause.
+They also seek to utilize empathetic validation, showing care and concern for what others have or are currently enduring in order to show themselves to be a safe place for validation and safety.

 The Revealer:

 The Revealer loves to share secrets or create an air of emotional intimacy with their revelations.
 We often see this type of grooming behavior with old flames from years past.
-From a Revealer, you'll hear things like, "I always had a secret crush on you," or, "I never told you this, but you always made me feel special."
+From a Revealer, you'll hear things like, "I always had a secret crush on you," or "I never told you this, but you always made me feel special."
 The Revealer looks to unleash hidden feelings of affection in order to tap into attachment bonds from years earlier.
 This person also likes to tell secrets about themselves to create a perceived vulnerability.
-Therefore, the one with whom they share feels safe and trusted, creating short-term trust and intimacy.
+This creates short-term trust and intimacy.

 The Encourager:

 The Encourager seeks to find any opportunity to build up members of the opposite sex as a type of manipulation.
-From affirmation to simple praise, their desire is to shift the person's focus from their own success to the person actually encouraging them.
-It's also an attempt to establish a bond which drives that person to continually seek out the Encourager when they need a boost in self-esteem.
-While meeting the short-term needs of each party, the encourager also lays groundwork for the future intimacy that will continue to be reestablished each time encouragement or validation is needed.
+From affirmation to simple praise, their desire is to shift the person's focus from their own success to the Enoucrager.
+It's also an attempt to establish a bond which drives that person to continually seek out the Encourager whenever they need a boost in self-esteem.
+While meeting the short-term needs of each party, the Encourager also lays groundwork for the future intimacy that will continue to be reestablished each time encouragement or validation is needed.

-Be willing to lay down your perceived rights for the sake of the relationship.
-This may include your perceived right to flirt, to have friendships with members of the opposite sex, or even to get your legitimate needs met in an illegitimate way.
-You may feel your mate needs to “get over it” and that this is just how you are, and they need to accept it.
-Perhaps, instead, we need to grow in our capacity to love and learn to care about both the feelings we may be creating in our mate and the feelings we may be stirring in others.
-Just because it’s the way you’ve always done things or the way you’ve always been doesn’t make it a safe and loving act.
-Learn to protect your relationship.
+Those who are in the habit of displaying these grooming behaviors, be willing to lay down your perceived rights for the sake of the relationship.
+This may include your perceived right to flirt, encourage, compliment, or even to get your legitimate needs met in an illegitimate way with members of the opposite gender.
+You may feel your mate needs to "get over it" and that this is just how you are.
+Perhaps, instead, we need to grow in our capacity to love and learn to care about both the feelings we may be creating in our mate and the feelings we may be stirring in ourselves and others.
+Just because it's the way you've always done things or the way you've always been does NOT make it a safe, loving, or appropriate act.

-If you'd like help learning how to protect your relationship or, perhaps, how you ever got to the place of needing protection, join us at an EMS Weekend.
-You won't leave the same person.
+If you'd like help learning how to protect your relationship or you wish you could better understand how you got to this place in the first place, join us at an EMS Weekend.
+You won't leave the same person!

 Sections: